 COVID-19 has presented unprecedented challenges for Aotearoa.
 The cultural sector has been hit particularly hard.
 As part of the COVID-19 Recovery Budget, the Government made a landmark investment to help ensure the sector not only survives – it adapts and thrives.

-Manatū Taonga is leading a suite of initiatives in partnership with its funded agencies and sector stakeholders to deliver this $374 million of funding over four years.
-This funding includes both short-term relief, and longer-term support allowing people and organisations to survive, adapt and thrive.
-Read the Programme overview (PDF, 183KB).
+Manatū Taonga is leading the suite of initiatives in partnership with funded agencies and sector stakeholders, to deliver the total of $374 million over four years.
+This includes both short-term relief and emergency relief to respond to the Delta outbreak and longer-term support to assist the arts, culture and heritage to maintain its critical role and contribution to Aotearoa.

 The Innovation Fund provides $60 million over three years to support innovative projects that improve the sustainability and resilience of the sector.
 Round one is being delivered through a nationwide events series, Te Urungi: Innovating Aotearoa.